High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Conclusions

 \section{Conclusions}

-We made new $^{13} \rm CO ( \it J\rm=2-1 )$ observations of the molecular cloud associated with two early B--type star forming regions NGC2068 and NGC2071 in the L1630 dark cloud complex.
-By analyzing the $^{13} \rm CO$ data we made detailed investigation of kinematical properties of the star forming gas.
-Conclusions are summarized as follows;
+We made new $^{13}$CO($J$=2--1) observations of the molecular cloud associated with two early B-type star-forming regions NGC~2068 and NGC~2071 in the L1630 dark cloud complex.
+By analyzing the $^{13}$CO data we made detailed investigation of kinematical properties of the star forming gas.
+Conclusions are summarized as follows:

-The northern cloud has an average velocity of $8.25$ km s$^{-1}$ and the southern cloud an average velocity of $11.5$ km s$^{-1}$.
-The two clouds are associated with early B--type star(s), protostellar outflow and several tens of YSOc, respectively.
-We found a hint that the B--type stars illuminating the reflection nebulae are partially disrupting the ambient gas, whereas the protostellar outflows are still embedded in the molecular gas.
-The other YSOc are lined up along the molecular ridges.
-We found that the two components show complementary distribution with each other; $\rm CO$ images of the blue-shifted and red-shifted clouds for a velocity interval of $1.5$ -- $2.0$ km s$^{-1}$ produce a good complementary fit after a displacement of $0.6$ pc.
-Based on this complementary distribution, we hypothesize that the two clouds collided with each other $2 \times 10^5$ yr ago on a tentative assumption that the relative motion makes an angle of $45$ deg to the line of sight.
-This collision likely triggered formation of the three B--type stars and the driving sources of the outflow as well as part of the YSOc.
-The typical column density toward the collision spots is $10^{22}$ cm$^{-2}$, and the variation of density in the initial clouds may control the stellar mass forming.
-It is possible that part of YSOc were formed prior to the collision over a timescale of a Myr.
-In the Orion region including M42, M43, NGC2024, NGC2068, and NGC2071, most of the O/early stars are shown to be explained by the formation triggered by cloud--cloud collision by the recent works including the present paper.
-This offers a step forward to better understand high-mass star formation mechanisms and the role of cloud--cloud collision.
+The northern cloud has an average velocity of 9.0 km s$^{-1}$ and the southern cloud an average velocity of 10.5 km s$^{-1}$.
+The two clouds are associated with early B-type star(s), protostellar outflow and several tens of YSOc, respectively.
+We found that the two components show complementary distribution with each other; CO images of the blue-shifted and red-shifted clouds for a velocity interval of 1.5--2.0 km s$^{-1}$ produce a good complementary fit after a displacement of 0.8 pc.
+On the basis of a new numerical simulation and this complementary distribution, we hypothesized that the two clouds collided with each other 0.3 Myr ago on a tentative assumption that the relative motion makes an angle of 60 $^\circ$ to the line of sight.
+This collision likely triggered formation of the three B-type stars and the driving sources of the outflow as well as part of the YSOc.
+The typical column density toward the collision spots is 10$^{22}$ cm$^{-2}$, and the variation of density in the initial clouds may control the stellar mass forming.
+It is possible that a subset of YSOc was formed prior to the collision over a timescale of 1 Myr.
+In the Orion region including M42, M43, NGC~2024, NGC~2068, and NGC~2071, recent works including the present paper, most of the O-type/early B-type stars are explained by way of star formation triggered by CCC.
+This possibility offers a step forward to better understand high-mass star formation mechanisms and the role of CCC.